mojaie/MolecularGraph.jl_notebook/notebook/massAndIsotopes.md

 using MolecularGraph
 using Plots

-# Convenient function to display a pair of mol images
+# To display a pair of mol images
 function displayimgpair(img1, img2)
     """<div>
         <div style="float:left">$(img1)</div>